 The topography of Nha Trang was precisely how I have always pictured Vietnam, with small brown mountains rising out of the ground around the periphery of the South China Sea.
 Its appearance made this the only location I landed in Vietnam where I would often just stop, look around and say to myself with awe I am in Vietnam.
 It was beautiful.

-Unfortunately, their location is so out of the way it can be a little awkward because you need to take a bus (approximately 15 American cents one way) or a taxi (approximately 4 or 5 USD one way) into town.
-But directly in front of their hotel is a long and gorgeous beach, without any of the hustlers who roam the sand begging for money on the popular end of town.
+Their location was very out of the way so I needed to take a bus (approximately 15 American cents one way) or a taxi (approximately 4 or 5 USD one way) into town.
+But directly in front of their hotel was a long and gorgeous beach, without any of the hustlers who roam the sand begging for money on the popular end of town.

 Staying away from the western influences in any location in Asia ensures that you’ll be partaking at some point in authentic local food.
 I didn’t eat much Vietnamese food while in the country, selecting nachos and pizza instead, because I’d eaten so much Khmer food during my time in Cambodia.
 But every time I did try Vietnamese food, I enjoyed it.